-Sussex Wildlife Trust has been working in partnership with Wakehurst Place (Kew) and the Sussex Black Poplar Working Group for over twenty years to conserve the native black poplar tree (ssp betulifolia) and to help to prevent it from becoming extinct.
+Sussex Wildlife Trust has been working in partnership with Wakehurst Place (Kew) and the Sussex Black Poplar Working Group for over twenty five years to conserve the native black poplar tree (ssp betulifolia) and to help to prevent it from becoming extinct.

 The partnership has gathered cuttings from the 38 remaining mature black poplar trees in Sussex.
 Each year Wakehurst place tends a nursery of young trees, which they grow to distribute amongst landowners who are creating and restoring wet woodland, the natural habitat of the black poplar.
 Over 6,000 young poplar trees have now been planted across catchments in Sussex.